Scottish Sprint Cup Preview, Tips, Runners & Trends

 3. Pavershooz (57.52) in 2009

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Scottish Sprint Cup next time out then you would have backed a total of 3 winners.
-Backing all 20 runners who have been out since to win at SP next time out, would have returned an LSP of +6.50.
-Whilst we wait for the 2025 Scottish Sprint Cup remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Scottish Sprint Cup next time out, then you would have backed a total of 3 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of +7.50.
+Before placing your bet on the 2026 Scottish Sprint Cup, see which other runners today are being backed on the racing predictions page.

 What the expert says...

-Since 2005, only five of the winners went back-to-back having won their race last time out, seven of them finished fifth or worse before coming here so form is not exactly key.
+Since 2005, only five of the winners went back-to-back having won their race last time out, eight of them finished fifth or worse before coming here, so form is not exactly key.

 Andy Powell - Horse Racing Betting Expert - OLBG.com